mrkkrj/TrianglePP/README.md

 This code is released under LPGL licence.

-__Update:__
+## Update:

 The code is now preliminary ported to x64 Windows.
-The project file was updated to Visual Studio 2015, the x64 target was added, and the asserts and crashes when running the example program were fixed.
-It wasn't thorougly tested though, and produces some warnings at the moment.
+The project file was updated to Visual Studio 2015, the x64 target was added, and the asserts/crashes when running the example program were fixed.
+It **wasn't thorougly tested though**, and produces some warnings at the moment.